open-feature/.github/CONTRIBUTING.md

 - review and resolve pull requests pertaining to their component, including automated pull requests from dependabot, etc
 - release new versions of their component
   - it's not required to implement new features in new releases, but releases containing dependency updates and bug fixes are expected
-- alert the [Governance Board or Technical Committee](https://github.com/open-feature/community/blob/main/community-members.md#technical-committee) if they're no longer interested or able fulfill the preceding requirements
+- alert the [Governance Board or Technical Committee](https://github.com/open-feature/community/blob/main/community-members.md#technical-committee) if they're no longer interested or able to fulfill the preceding requirements

 Consistent and prolonged failure to satisfy the above requirements may result in archival and deprecation of the component in question.